dōTERRA is the only essential oil company out there that is completely transparent about what is in their bottles.

 The quality control at dōTERRA is second to none.
 They’ve created an internal standard called Certified Pure Therapeutic Grade® (CPTG), verified by third party labs.
 So yes, the name is a trademark, but the standard is real and concrete.
 I know I am getting and recommending the purest product on the market.
 And the cool thing about that?
 The product works.

 Every time I talk about the co-impact sourcing model, my heart beats a little bit faster.
+I was lucky enough to travel to Nepal with dōTERRA in May 2019, to experience this model of business firsthand, and I can assure you that dōTERRA is walking their talk.

 Now, think about what we are asking the essential oils to do for us.
 We are asking them to mimic what they do for the plant: to protect us, and fight disease.
 Lavender grown in my backyard in Toronto is not going to have the same constituents as lavender grown in it’s native France, where the environment is ideal for optimal lavender development.